miccferr/milanography/README.md

 ============

 # What
-Shameless adaptation of the great [Bostonography](http://bostonography.com/neighborhoods/) project to *la cità la pusee bèla ad mùnd*.
+Shameless adaptation of the great [Bostonography](http://bostonography.com/neighborhoods/) project to *la cità la pusee bèla ad mùnd* (A.K.A.
+Milan).

 # When
 Soon.